abdurrehmansiddiqui10498/Python-coding/readme.md

 # Python-coding
-The codes I have understood and learned.
+The codes I have understood and learned